 The Legislature is, at its core, an information processing organization.
 The businesses of lawmaking, analysis, and oversight are all centered on the ability to process and disseminate information.
-In this information age, the Office of Legislative Information Services exists to enhance the Branch's ability to gather, process, and distribute increasing amounts of legislative information quickly and accurately.
+In the age of advanced and everchanging technology, the Office of Legislative Information Services (OLIS) exists to enhance the Legislative Branch's ability to gather, process, and distribute increasing amounts of legislative information quickly and accurately.